 Branding is an essential part of creating an identity whereby users can associate themselves with.
 Traditionally, it has been the case that branding strategies are a top-down approach, centered around the minds of the clients and what they think their consumer base needs and desires.
 But, there seems to be a new player in the field.
 By using generative design-approaches and focusing more on data-driven design, the tables have turned, with the users telling the executives now what they want to see.

-I develop creative algorithms.
+I craft creative algorithms.
 To explore and push the boundaries of art and design.
 I apply the creative potential of generative design-strategies to build novel forms of visual communication and interaction.

 Drawing from a rich background of 10+ years as a Creative Director for leading national and international brands, I constantly cross the boundaries of art and design.
 I devote my time to artistic and cultural projects.
 And I collaborate with companies to explore meaningful, fresh forms of branding and web-experiences.